 |8||454 or 458, 479||MFE, Statistics Exam, Predictive Analytics|

-Courses that fulfill a VEE requirement are labelled (vee).
+Courses that fulfill a VEE requirement are labeled (vee).
 Not all the courses above are required.
-Those which are not part of the major requirements are merely recommended.
+Those which are not part of the major requirements are recommended but not required.

 Effective for students entering the university in or after Fall 2020